Back to Projects

 In May 2025, as part of Project for Public Spaces’ Community Placemaking Grants: Civic Spaces, Springfield Cultural Partnership was selected as one of two nonprofits to receive $60,000 each in direct funding, as well as planning, implementation, and capacity building assistance.
 For this grant cycle, Project for Public Spaces is partnering with CultureHouse to improve access to dedicated civic spaces where community residents can organize, engage in public dialogue, and work to address local issues.

-Starting in June 2025, Project for Public Spaces’ Placemaking team will work with CultureHouse and grantees to organize visioning sessions with their respective communities, before choosing a site for activation, conceptualizing an activation plan, designing, construction, and programmatic implementation take place.
-Pop-ups are expected to run for three months between November 2025 and May 2026.
+Starting in June 2025, the Project for Public Spaces and CultureHouse teams will work with grantees to organize visioning sessions with their respective communities, before choosing a site for activation, conceptualizing an activation plan, designing, construction, and programmatic implementation take place.
+Pop-ups are expected to run for three months sometime between November 2025 and May 2026.

 Click here to learn more about Project for Public Spaces’ Community Placemaking Grants: Civic Spaces.